Recoverlution Announces 3 New Partnerships

 Today, 29th September 2022, brings exciting news for the Recoverlution team.
 We are delighted to announce a series of partnerships to support the one million people in the UK and 10 million globally in recovery from addiction.

-The announcement, which coincides with International Recovery Month and International Recovery Day (30th September), is supported by ex-footballer and recovering addict Paul Merson.
-Paul is a valued ambassador for Recoverlution.
+The announcement, which coincides with International Recovery Month and International Recovery Day (30th September), is supported by ex-footballer Paul Merson.
+Paul is a valued ambassador for Recoverlution and is also in recovery from addiction.

 The partnerships include exciting new relationships with mental health charity Chasing The Stigma, addiction recovery charity - UK SMART Recovery, and online clinical therapy provider AnonyMind.